-Legal Requirements and Confidentiality for Clinical Education Experiences

-Federal and state laws, and facility bylaws, policies, rules and regulations govern clinical practice in each facility.
-Students are expected to follow the legal guidelines for physical therapy in any state, and the policies, rules and regulations of any facility.
+Legal Requirements and Confidentiality for Clinical Education Experiences the policies, rules and regulations of any facility.
 Students who fail to do so may be prohibited from continuing the clinical experience.
-Students are expected to hold confidential any information about patients, clinical sites, peers and faculty.
+Students are expected to hold confidential any information about patients, clinicians, clinical sites, peers and faculty.
 Students are also expected to hold confidential any proprietary information acquired at a clinical site.
 Students may not write or publish facility proprietary or patient information acquired during clinical education experiences without written consent by the facility and/or University.
 In addition, students are prohibited from using any form of social media (e.g., blogs, Facebook, Twitter, Snapchat) to discuss issues (positive or negative) pertaining to their clinical experiences.